CodecoolBP20161/a-mentor-s-life-in-an-oo-way-padlab-2/specifications/mentor.md

 ### ```teach```

-    Teaches the student thus increasing its knowledge level and its energy level.
+    Teaches the student thus increasing its knowledge level but decreasing its energy level.

 #### Arguments